-The kit is designed for use on Carnoy's solution (3:1 methanol/acetic acid) fixed haematologically-derived cell suspensions from patients with confirmed or suspected acute myeloid leukaemia (AML), myelodysplastic syndromes (MDS), or acute lymphoblastic leukaemia (ALL), that are prepared according to the laboratory or institution guidelines.
+The kit is designed for use on Carnoy's solution (3:1 methanol/acetic acid) fixed haematologically-derived cell suspensions, that are prepared according to the laboratory or institution guidelines.
 Prepare air dried samples on microscope slides according to standard cytogenetic procedures.
-The AGT Cytogenetics Laboratory Manual contains recommendations for specimen collection, culturing, harvesting and for slide making6.
+The AGT Cytogenetics Laboratory Manual contains recommendations for specimen collection, culturing, harvesting and for slide making7.

+Solution Preparation

-Solution Preparation Ethanol Solutions
+Ethanol Solutions